Switching remaining primaries to vote-by-mail not so easy - KVIA

 For states that don’t already have vote-by-mail or that greatly restrict it, such a change could require amending state law.
 It also would require major changes to state and county voting and tabulating systems.
 Buying the equipment and software to track ballots and read the signatures on them could cost millions.
 And that’s not to mention deciding who pays for return postage — individual voters or taxpayers?

 As in Wyoming, the Democratic caucuses and primaries in Alaska, Hawaii and Kansas were already to be held largely by mail this spring.
-So far, none of the five states that have postponed their primaries — Georgia, Kentucky, Louisiana, Maryland or Ohio — have said they will mail ballots statewide.
+So far, none of the states postponing their primaries — Alabama, Georgia, Kentucky, Louisiana, Maryland or Ohio — has said they will mail ballots statewide.

 A bill in Louisiana seeking to expand vote-by-mail was introduced even before the state’s primary was pushed back, but it hasn’t received a legislative hearing and is opposed by the state’s top elections official.
 Pennsylvania lawmakers eased absentee ballot rules last year, and now Democrats want to expand voting by mail.
 Republicans, who control the statehouse, have generally resisted voting changes, and it’s unclear if the virus crisis is enough to overcome concerns about the costs of greatly expanding vote-by-mail.